Cyffylliog

 The village has a small, bilingual primary school, Ysgol Cyffylliog, which had 25 pupils in 2011.

 Church of St Mary

 The village church, St. Mary's, dates from the late 12th century but has been extensively renewed since that time including an almost complete rebuilding in 1876.
 Although the church has been arduously restored, it retains its late medieval ceiling and an unusual Georgian ‘hearse house’.
 The church is open for private prayer at all times.

 The village also has a Presbyterian chapel, Salem Chapel.

-Red Lion Hotel

-A small village pub owned by Major and Nita.
-Serving traditional pub food alongside a Punjabi Cuisine.